-Have you ever heard the story about St. Clare’s Eucharistic miracle?
-It sure is amazing!
+Have you ever heard the amazing story about St. Clare’s Eucharistic miracle?

-St. Clare of Assisi is most well-known as the co-founder of the Poor Clare Nuns, or the Second Order of St. Francis, after befriending St. Francis of Assisi.
+Saint Clare of Assisi is most well-known as the co-founder of the Poor Clare Nuns, or the Second Order of Saint Francis, after befriending Saint Francis of Assisi.

 In The History of Saint Clare, Virgin, Tomaso da Celano wrote: